 How to get from and to Amsterdam Airport

-If there are a group of you travelling together, a taxi from the airport to the city center can be a great idea.
-If you take an official taxi from the airport (look out for roof lights and blue number plates) it should cost 39 EUR one way.
+Taxis: If there is a group of you traveling together, a taxi from the airport to the city center can be a great idea.
+If you take an official taxi from the airport (look out for roof lights and blue number plates) it should cost 45 to 50 EUR one way.

-There is a flat rate of 39 EUR from Amsterdam Schiphol Airport to the city center and it takes between 15-20 minutes.
-Always the same rate as a taxi.
-Please note there may be additional charges for luggage, late-night pick-ups and public holidays.
+There is a flat rate of 43 EUR from Amsterdam Schiphol Airport to the city center and it takes between 15-20 minutes. .
+Please note there may be additional charges for late-night pick-ups and public holidays.
+Sometimes if you book early there is a discount.

 Staying in Amsterdam for just 2 days?
 Check out this 2 day Amsterdam itinerary.